SugarXD/MIN240/README.md

 # MIN240
-Repositroy for MIN 240 - Introduction to Interactive Media at NKU.
+Repository for MIN 240 - Introduction to Interactive Media at NKU.

 ### Description Of Course:
 Note: Strikethroughs show where this specific course section has been modified from its course catalog description.